-Pawâkan Macbeth is indigenous playwright Reneltta Arluk’s reimagining of Shakespeare’s into Macbeth into Cree history, legend and cosmology.
+Pawâkan Macbeth is Indigenous playwright, Reneltta Arluk’s groundbreaking reimagining of Shakespeare’s darkest play into Cree history, legend and cosmology.

 “We Cree have a legend of the Witiko; he is an evil being with an insatiable hunger.
 The more he eats, though, the hungrier and bigger he gets.
 My students always draw a comparison between the Witiko and Macbeth.
 Macbeth relates to many themes that are prevalent in Cree legends: greed, loyalty, love, horror, and balance.”

 – Owen Morris, English Teacher, Chief Napeweaw School, Frog Lake First Nation

 “Pawâkan is a dream spirit that comes to you during your rite of passage.
 For myself, I see it as a guide that reveals itself in its time of need.
 The Wihtiko can come to you as your Pawâkan and we are told that it needs to be rejected then.
 I ask, what happens when it arrives and takes you when you are most vulnerable?”